HarisKordic/Students-Pictures-Project/README.md

 For communicating with the  database I used a NuGet package called SQL.ES6 and for the managment of the same, I used an app called "DB browser for SQLite".

-_P.S.
-If you have any comments regarding the latest build,  please open a new issue and let me know :D_
+_NOTE: If you have any comments regarding the latest build,  please open a new issue and let me know :D_

 <hr>